 Ilizarov (Holyfix) vs LON: the difficult choice

-Although there are modern and high-end technologies such as Precice 2.2 and Precice Stryde for cosmetic limb lengthening, there is still a considerable demand for leg lengthening operation methods such as Ilizarov and LON (Lengthening Over Nails).
+Although there are modern and high-end technologies such as Precice 2.2 and Precice Stryde for cosmetic limb lengthening surgery, there is still a considerable demand for leg lengthening operation methods such as Ilizarov and LON (Lengthening Over Nails).
 This is mainly due to their more affordable prices compared to motorized nails, and their proven reliability in the field.
 But what about making a choice between these two methods: fully external fixation (Ilizarov/Holyfix/TSF) and LON?
 In this article, we are presenting you the outcomes of our researches and rich experience with our patients, in order to provide you a more detailed insight into both types of height increase surgery.

-The significant differences of these methods aside, there is one important thing Ilizarov and LON methods have in common: external fixation.
+The significant differences of these limb lengthening surgery methods aside, there is one important thing Ilizarov and LON methods have in common: external fixation.
 This is one of the decisive factors for many people considering leg lengthening operation.
 The prescence of external fixator devices attached to patients’ legs cause the necessity of regular pin site care and bandage changes where pins enter the skin and soft tissue to hold the bone together.
 Obviously, there are holes that are left open and there is a risk of getting infection into these cuts in case the pin site care is done without enough care and frequency.
 The longer the duration spent with external fixators, the more extra work and risk of infection for the patient.
 Having metal fixators on legs also means limited mobility during fixation period, and a considerable amount of pain and discomfort.
 Taking all of these into account, it becomes quite clear that patients would gladly get rid of the external fixators as early as possible.

 According to the outcomes of a study carried by Burghardt RD et all, “the mean external fixation time for the LON group was 2.6 months and for the matched case group (Ilizarov group) 7.6 months”*.
 This huge difference in durations of external fixation makes it clear that LON has a huge advantage.
 Early removal of external devices also positively affects the motivation and psychology of the patients.
 Highly motivated patients put more effort into physiotherapy and physical exercises and see better results in shorter time.
 Another significant positive result of early removal of fixators is patients can get back to their daily life, work and studies earlier than they would in Ilizarov or Holyfix methods.